UNSH/Unity-Apple-Distribution-Workflow/docs/ReadMe.md

 **IMPORTANT** Once you upload your build for review with your screenshots, those screenshots are stuck.
 Meaning you need to upload a new build to replace the previous screenshots.

-### Use application loader to send your app to Apple.
+### Use Transporter to send your app to Apple.

+**XCODE11** Download 'Transporter' from the macOS App Store [here](https://apps.apple.com/us/app/transporter/id1450874784?mt=12).
+(Note: This is Apple's replacement for Application Loader, which was originally part of Xcode, but was removed in Xcode 11).
+Run Transporter, sign in, drag the pkg into the app and upload.

+DEPRICATED

 **XCODE11** Application loader has been removed from Xcode 11 so either download an older version [here](https://developer.apple.com/download/more/?name=Xcode) Or download [application Loader 3.0 here](https://itunesconnect.apple.com/apploader/ApplicationLoader_3.0.dmg)

 To use the old Application loader you need to generate an APP-SPECIFIC PASSWORD [at Apple here] (https://appleid.apple.com/account/manage) and give this password when prompted.

 **CREDIT** [Link](https://forums.xamarin.com/discussion/170085/xcode-11-and-upload-ipa-file-without-application-loader)

-DEPRICATED
 In Xcode Top Menu "Xcode" > Open Developer Tools > Application loader.

 ### Check if your build got through.
 Go to [App Store Connect](https://appstoreconnect.apple.com) > Your App > Activity and check if your build is there.
 After uploading a build it can take **5 minutes to 1 hour** (or longer) to finish processing in Appstore connect.